Prince William ‘Sickened’ by England Fans Who Abused Black Players

 The racist abuse marked a miserable end to a match that at one stage threatened to be a glorious moment of sporting triumph.

-England had sent national hopes soaring when they went into the lead with a goal in the second minute of play.
-Images of Prince George, seven, celebrating as he watched the match with his parents, William and Kate, captured the national mood of elation.
+England’s team had sent national hopes soaring when they went into the lead with a goal in the second minute of play.
+Images of Prince George, 7, celebrating as he watched the match with his parents, William and Kate, captured the national mood of elation.

-However as the game wore on, England failed to cement their lead.
-Italy then scored an equaliser and the young royal family looked increasingly anxious in their VIP eyrie.
+However as the game wore on, England failed to cement its lead.
+Italy then scored an equalizer and the young royal family looked increasingly anxious in their VIP aerie.
 And when the match culminated in the lost penalty shoot out, George, wearing a suit and tie, looked utterly bereft, with his father placing his hand on his shoulders as he sought to console him.

 It was a late and emotional night for the youngster, but he didn’t burst into tears, like many of the adults present.

-William, who is president of the English Football Association, sent out a message shortly after the end of the match in which he congratulated Italy on their victory and sought to boost English morale ahead of next year's World Cup.
+William, who is president of the English Football Association, sent out a message shortly after the end of the match in which he congratulated Italy on its victory and sought to boost English morale ahead of next year’s World Cup in Qatar.

-Rubbing shoulders with the royals in the VIP box were British premier Boris Johnson, model Kate Moss, former England captain David Beckham and, rather bizarrely, Tom Cruise, who is shooting a new Mission Impossible movie in the U.K..
+Rubbing shoulders with the royals in the VIP box were Boris Johnson, model Kate Moss, former England captain David Beckham and, rather bizarrely, Tom Cruise, who is shooting a new Mission Impossible movie in the U.K.